 Dr. Fernand Labrie Fellowship Research Grant

-This grant will be awarded to a 3rd- or 4th-year MD research fellow who is pursuing additional research training in the field of Endocrinology and Metabolism.
+This grant will be awarded to an MD research fellow who is pursuing additional research training in the field of Endocrinology and Metabolism.
 This is a one-time scholarship award for one fellow in the maximum amount of $30,000.
 Note that this award is intended as a salary award and can be combined with other sources to constitute a salary.

-- must be a 3rd- or 4th-year MD research fellow in Endocrinology & Metabolism who has completed two years of a Royal College–recognized Pediatric or Adult Endocrinology and Metabolism training program
+- must be an MD research fellow in Endocrinology & Metabolism who, at the time of receiving the award, has completed two years of a Royal College—recognized Pediatric or Adult Endocrinology and Metabolism training program

 - member of CSEM in good standing (dues paid before application submission)